 For a more in-depth comparison, read “A Side-by-Side Comparison: Acumatica Project Accounting vs. Microsoft Dynamics SL” by Todd Delaney.

 Significant differentiators between Acumatica and Dynamics SL

-Multiple deployment options: Technically, both products support cloud, on premise, and hybrid configurations.
+Multiple deployment options: Technically, both products support cloud, on-premises, and hybrid configurations.
 However, Acumatica supports all three deployment options natively using a browser to access the system.
 Dynamics SL, on the other hand, requires SharePoint as a front-end to enable a cloud configuration.
 In addition, SharePoint requires user licensing, increasing TCO.

-Scale as you grow: When choosing an ERP solution, you must consider not just your company’s current needs but the future needs as well.
-Both products allow you to scale resources to support a growing company, but because Acumatica only charges by the computing power required and not by users, you can scale your equipment as you grow, allowing an unlimited number of users to access the system regardless of function.
+Scale as you grow: When choosing an ERP solution, you must consider not just your company’s current needs, but the future needs as well.
+Both products allow you to scale resources to support a growing company, but because Acumatica only charges by the computing power required and not by users, you can scale your equipment as you grow, allowing an unlimited number of users to access the system regardless of job function.
 Dynamics SL, on the other hand, incurs greater costs as your company grows and more employees need access to the system.
 Be aware of these costs and consider them in your final evaluation.

-About Dynamics SL
+About Microsoft Dynamics SL

 - Dynamics SL requires the purchase of additional Microsoft products (CRM, SharePoint, Project Server, etc.) to take full advantage of its capabilities.

 - Dynamics SL’s much older system architecture becomes an issue in scenarios designed for the latest technologies, including cloud deployment options, customizations using current development tools, and integration with CRM.